Alice S. Wells: Among First Policewomen

 News Coverage of Wells

-A copy of the uniform Wells made for herself is on display at the Los Angeles History Museum.
+A copy of the uniform Wells made for herself is on display at the Los Angeles Police Museum.

 News reporters were eager to write about the new female member of the Los Angeles police department.
 However, the reporters got off to a bumpy start.
 They didn’t know what to call her.
 Early references in the press describe her as the “first woman policeman,” “Officeress” or “Officerette Wells” Clearly, these were not titles Wells favored.
 Eventually women on the force became known as policewomen.